openvinotoolkit/openvino/docs/MO_DG/prepare_model/Model_Optimizer_FAQ.md

 #### 74. What does the message "Sub-graph contains network input node .." mean? <a name="question-74"></a>

-Start or end node for the sub-graph replacement using start/end nodes is specified incorrectly.
-Model Optimizer finds internal nodes of the sub-graph strictly "between" the start and end nodes.
-Then, it adds all input nodes to the sub-graph (and inputs of their inputs and so on) for these "internal" nodes.
-The error reports, that Model Optimizer reached input node during this phase.
+The start or end node for the sub-graph replacement using start/end nodes is specified incorrectly.
+Model Optimizer finds internal nodes of the sub-graph strictly "between" the start and end nodes, and then adds all input nodes to the sub-graph (and the inputs of their inputs, etc.) for these "internal" nodes.
+This error reports that Model Optimizer reached input node during this phase.
 This means that the start/end points are specified incorrectly in the configuration file.
 For more details, refer to the **Graph Transformation Extensions** section in the [Model Optimizer Extensibility](customize_model_optimizer/Customize_Model_Optimizer.md) guide.

 #### 75. What does the message "... elements of ... were clipped to infinity while converting a blob for node [...] to ..." mean? <a name="question-75"></a>